by Ami Hendrickson

 1 Corinthians 13:13

-On this day in 1783, the fledgling American Continental Congress officially proclaimed a ceasefire for the Revolutionary War.
+On April 11, 1783, the fledgling American Continental Congress officially proclaimed a ceasefire for the Revolutionary War.

 Among other things, the document, “Declaring a Cessation of Arms,” stated: